Replicated liquid theory in $1+\infty$ dimensions

 Then with the free energy given above, we obtain the self-consistent equation for the order parameter in the cavity as

-This equation must be solved under the condition that $\Delta(\hat{z})=0$ outside the cavity, i.~e $\hat{z}<0$ and $\hat{L}<\hat{z}$.
+This equation must be solved under the condition that $\Delta(\hat{z})=0$ outside the cavity, i.~e $\hat{z}<0$ or $\hat{L}_{\rm cav}<\hat{z}$ (see \eq{eq-SP-HS-1RSB-cavity}).
 Since we will consider volume fractions lower than that of the Kauzmann transition, we fix the parameter $m$ as $m=1$ \cite{1130848328245474560} in the following.